Thiruvariyamuthu/Ad-hoc-Analysis-AtliQ-Hardwares-/README.md

 The analysis highlights which customers contributed the most to the company’s total net sales in FY-2021, helping identify top revenue drivers for better business planning.

-### 💡 Key Insight
-The visualization makes it easy to compare performance across markets at a glance — highlighting which markets drive the majority of global sales.
-This analysis helps prioritize **high-performing regions** and identify **growth opportunities** in underperforming ones.

 ## 🧾 Ad Hoc Request 6 — Top N Products by Quantity Sold (Per Division)

 ### 📄 Problem Statement